aws-samples/aws-panorama-samples/docs/HowToUseTestUtility.md

 1. Make sure graph.json, package.json, descriptor.json, are prepared and edited correctly.
     * Test Utility uses these files to run the application.

 2. Change your working directory to the parent directory of your Panorama application directory.
-For example, if your application structured as beloe, you need to change your working directory to people_counter.
+For example, if your application structured as below, you need to change your working directory to people_counter.
     * people_counter/
         * people_counter_app/
             * assets/